Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 It is still a work in progress but so far.... everything works except of
 1. firgerprint sensor (which will never work).
 You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
 2. HDMI which is in progress.
+(DONE with a bit of yellow tint, solved for the time being by changig display profile)
 3. Wifi - bluetooth, since I haven' t received the replacement card yet.
+(Done with DW1820A wifi and bloutooth are working)

 However, the most serious problem so far is the touchpad(VoodooI2C), which works perfectly well apart of a strange input issue.
 Saddly this problem consumes a lot of power due to cpu usage (for the issue see here: https://github.com/alexandred/VoodooI2C/issues/250)